BuidlGuidl/abi.ninja/README.md

 We welcome contributions to ABI Ninja!

-Please see [CONTRIBUTING.MD](https://github.com/BuidlGuidl/abi.ninja/blob/main/CONTRIBUTING.md) for more information and guidelines for contributing to Abi Ninja.
+Please see [CONTRIBUTING.MD](https://github.com/BuidlGuidl/abi.ninja/blob/main/CONTRIBUTING.md) for more information and guidelines for contributing to ABI Ninja.